hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 * `cluster_config` - (Optional) Allows you to configure various aspects of the cluster.
    Structure [defined below](#nested_cluster_config).

-* `graceful_decommission_timeout` - (Optional) Allows graceful decomissioning when you change the number of worker nodes directly through a terraform apply.
+* `graceful_decommission_timeout` - (Optional) Allows graceful decommissioning when you change the number of worker nodes directly through a terraform apply.
-      Does not affect auto scaling decomissioning from an autoscaling policy.
+      Does not affect auto scaling decommissioning from an autoscaling policy.
       Graceful decommissioning allows removing nodes from the cluster without interrupting jobs in progress.
       Timeout specifies how long to wait for jobs in progress to finish before forcefully removing nodes (and potentially interrupting jobs).
       Default timeout is 0 (for forceful decommission), and the maximum allowed timeout is 1 day. (see JSON representation of